-Who are the Electors?What are the qualifications to be an Elector?
+About the ElectorsWhat are the qualifications to be an Elector?

 Each state's Certificates of Ascertainment confirms the names of its appointed electors.
 A state's certification of its electors is generally sufficient to establish the qualifications of electors.Who selects the Electors?

-Electors are often chosen to recognize service and dedication to their political party.
-They may be State-elected officials, party leaders, or persons who have a personal or political affiliation with the Presidential candidate.
+Political parties often choose Electors for the slate to recognize their service and dedication to that political party.
+They may be state elected officials, state party leaders, or people in the state who have a personal or political affiliation with their party's Presidential candidate.
+(For specific information about how slates of potential Electors are chosen, contact the political parties in each state.)

-On Election Day, the voters in each State choose the Electors by casting votes for the presidential candidate of their choice.
-The Electors’ names may or may not appear on the ballot below the name of the candidates running for President, depending on the procedure in each State.
-The winning candidate in each State—except in Nebraska and Maine, which have proportional distribution of the Electors—is awarded all of the State’s Electors.
-In Nebraska and Maine, the state winner receives two Electors and the winner of each congressional district receives one Elector.
+The winning Presidential candidate's slate of potential Electors are appointed as the state's Electors—except in Nebraska and Maine, which have proportional distribution of the Electors.
+In Nebraska and Maine, the state winner receives two Electors and the winner of each congressional district (who may be the same as the overall winner or a different candidate) receives one Elector.
 This system permits the Electors from Nebraska and Maine to be awarded to more than one candidate.Are there restrictions on who the Electors can vote for?

 Today, it is rare for Electors to disregard the popular vote by casting their electoral vote for someone other than their party's candidate.
 Electors generally hold a leadership position in their party or were chosen to recognize years of loyal service to the party.
 Throughout our history as a nation, more than 99 percent of Electors have voted as pledged.List of State Laws and Requirements Regarding the Electors